Missing teeth? Losing one or more tooth? Dental implants restore natural function and beauty to your teeth.

 Dental implants can replace an individual tooth or multiple teeth on both your upper and lower jaws.
 They provide you with a highly stable and durable restoration which looks and functions just like your natural tooth.

 Dr. Winterholler also offers the modern full mouth implant solution for replacing a whole arch of teeth.

 Put simply, the revolutionary technique secures four dental implants in your jaw to replace a whole arch of teeth.
 Using fewer implants reduces your healing time, bone density requirements and cost.
 Most patients regain 90% of their chewing ability after just one.

 Dentures and dental bridges are options for replacing missing teeth, however, they do not replace the root of the missing teeth.
 Dentures and bridges also are not always permanent, have slippage or need upgrades over the years.
 Dental implants are built to last a lifetime.

 Unlike dentures or dental bridges, dental implants provide these benefits:

-Restoring your smile is important for you dental health, self-confidence and well-being.
+Restoring your smile is important for your dental health, self-confidence and well-being.
 Contact us today for a FREE consultation about how dental implants can restore your smile.
-Consult includes FREE 3D scan of your mouth, a $750 value.
+Consult includes a FREE 3D scan of your mouth, a $750 value.